 After you've created your Facebook page you will be able to access the Facebook Pages Inbox, which exists both on desktop web and as the Pages Manager app.
 This is a completely free and rather powerful conversation tool.

 The toolset you get by using Facebook Manager Inbox certainly rivals any free customer service platform and a bunch of paid ones too.
-You can respond to messages from Facebook, Whatsapp, and Instagram, combine this with the Facebook Customer Chat Plugin discussed above and you've got yourself three major apps and a website chat.
+It is basically a Facebook Business Chat.
+You can respond to messages from Facebook, WhatsApp, and Instagram, combine this with the Facebook Customer Chat Plugin discussed above and you've got yourself three major apps and a website chat.

 The tools to manage these conversations are also comprehensive.
 You'll be able to assign contacts to any person who has edit access to your Facebook page.
 And although there are no tickets per se.
 By using labels, notes, and the mark as done function, you'll be able to track issues and share what's happening in real time with your entire team.
 But you're going to need more than an Inbox to reduce your workload and provide a good experience.